-At present, the price tag and nutrition labels presented to consumers on the end product are important considerations, but they’re relatively primitive instruments that are completely ineffective at accounting for a wider range of externalities.
+At present, the price tag and nutrition labels presented to consumers on the end product are important considerations, but they’re relatively primitive instruments that are completely ineffective at accounting for a wider range of negative externalities.

-Considering that we’re in the midst of the Anthropocene Extinction and there could be 12 billion humans here within this century, we need to broaden our measurement parameters and make adjustments now, not later.
+Considering that we’re in the midst of the Anthropocene Extinction and there could be 11.2 billion humans here within this century, we need to broaden our measurement parameters and make adjustments now, not later.

 Is your yard (the small piece of earth that you have control over) helping restore ecological health while producing healthy foods for you and your family, or is it a pesticide, fertilizer, and water-intensive turf-grass monoculture designed with the sole intent of impressing the Joneses?

 Epigenetics helps enrich our understanding of the biological mechanisms by which our current decisions can, will, and do impact generations to come.
-Let’s act accordingly.
+Let’s act accordingly!